 4. Damages

-If you win your case for back pay – whether by filing a claim with the California Labor Commissioner or in civil court – you should at least be awarded your unpaid wages plus interest (up to 10% per year).
+If you win your case for back pay – whether by filing a claim with the California Labor Commissioner or in civil court – you should at least be awarded your unpaid wages plus interest.

-If you were denied mandatory meal and rest breaks, you should be owed an hour’s wages for each missed break.
+If you were denied mandatory meal and rest breaks and are a non-exempt employee, you should be owed an hour’s wages for each missed break.
 Or if you were paid less than minimum wage, you should be entitled to “liquidated damages,” which is essentially double your back pay.

 You may also be eligible for double damages if we can show your employer intentionally underpaid you.